Combat Guide

 d20 + Main Stat Modifier + Proficiency Bonus

-Special Creatures and Bosses can make saving throws to reduce or negate Rite effects
+Special Creatures and Bosses may make saving throws to reduce or negate Rite effects

 If you meet or beat the Rite check (DC 12) → The Rite activates.